epwalsh/rust-dl-webserver/README.md

 ## Features

-- Batched prediction when GPU is detected with tunable batch size, otherwise uses batch size of 1.
+- Batched prediction using [`batched-fn`](https://github.com/epwalsh/batched-fn) when GPU is detected.
 - Back pressure mechanism that will return a 503 status code if the server gets back-logged with too many requests.

 ## Setup